griphiam/markphilpot_com/content/2018/anime_fall_first.md

 It's here!

-And what's even better is there is a third season of [Railgun]() coming *next* year as well!
+And what's even better is there is a third season of [Railgun](https://anilist.co/anime/104462/Toaru-Kagaku-no-Railgun-3/) coming *next* year as well!

-I have a dilema however.
-Both *Index* and *Railgun* are up there for my favorite English dubs and it doesn't look like Funimation is simuldubing this one like they did for [Stein's Gate: 0]().
-Additionally, inexplicablly Crunchyroll seems to have completely fumbled the licensing, so who knows what going to happen.
+Both *Index* and *Railgun* are up there for my favorite English dubs and I was ecstatic that Funimation announced they were doing a SimulDub release (a bit late but I'll take it).
+Like [Steins;Gate 0](https://anilist.co/anime/21127/SteinsGate-0/) I will be tracking this one 3-4 weeks behind everyone else.